 A p n junction is said to be operating under the biasing condition if it is connected across an electric supply.
 The potential difference across the p n junction can be applied in two ways, namely Forward Biasing and Reverse Biasing.

 When the positive terminal of a DC source or battery is connected to p-type, and the negative terminal to the n-type semiconductor of a pn junction as shown in the figure below, the junction is said to be in Forward Biased condition.

-The applied forward potential establishes an electric field which reduces the field created due to potential barrier.
-Thus, potential barrier at the junction is reduced.
+The applied forward potential establishes an electric field which reduces the field created due to the potential barrier.
+Thus, the potential barrier at the junction is reduced.
 A forward voltage is sufficient to eliminate the barrier because the voltage of the potential barrier is very small.
 (0.7 V for silicon and 0.3 V for germanium).

 Once the potential barrier is eliminated, a conducting path is established for the flow of current.
 Thus, a large current starts flowing through the junction.
-This current is called as Forward Current.
+This current is called Forward Current.

 The external voltage applied to a p n junction that cancels the potential barrier to constitute an easy flow of current through it is called Forward Biasing.

 When the p n junction is forward biased the following points are important.
-They are as follows:-
+They are as follows:

 - The junction potential barrier is reduced and at some forward voltage, it is eliminated.